hieunguyentr92/nf_tables_lpe/README.md

 # nf_tables_lpe
-Pwn2Own Vancouver 2022 exploits of Linux Kernel
+Exploits for multiple vulnerabilities in Netfilter's `nf_table` kernel module used in Pwn2Own Vancouver 2022.